 The Holy Spirit is from the Father and the Son proceeding, as to nature, relationship, cooperation and authority.
 Hence, neither Person in the Godhead either exists or works separately or independently of the others.

-Another significant difference between orthodox and Oneness Pentecostalism regards how sinners are saved and go to heaven.
+Another significant difference between Orthodox and Oneness Pentecostalism regards how God saves sinners, and they go to heaven.
 As Protestant Christians, orthodox Pentecostals affirm that salvation is by grace through faith in Jesus Christ alone.
 In Protestant Christianity, neither baptism in the Holy Spirit nor water baptism saves a person.

-What role do Spirit and water baptism play in salvation according to Oneness theology?
-Being baptized in the Holy Spirit and being fully immersed in water during physical baptism, are necessary to be saved according to Oneness theology.
+According to Oneness theology, what role do Spirit and water baptism play in salvation?
+Being baptized in the Holy Spirit and fully immersed in water during physical baptism are necessary to be saved, according to Oneness theology.

-Although these are a result of a sinner receiving God’s grace through faith in Christ, they are outcomes that must occur in order for a person to go to heaven when they die.
+Although these result from a sinner receiving God’s grace through faith in Christ, they are outcomes that must occur for a person to go to heaven when they die.

 |Orthodox Pentecostals||Oneness Pentecostals|